sveetch/python-captains-log/README.rst

 The first line open a log for the ``parrot`` category with the message ``Did something``.

-**captains-log** will write it to a log file or/and a sqlite3 backend in a shared directory (in the user's home) so we can use it from anywhere in the user's space.
+**captains-log** will write it to a sqlite3 backend in a shared directory (in the user's home) so we can use it from anywhere in the user's space.

+If category's name does not exist yet, a new category will be created, else if exists the category object will simply be used.
+Category's name is case sensitive, so using ``Mycat`` then using ``mycat`` will results to create two distinct categories, user have to ensure to rightly type the category's name if it don't want multiple categories for a similar name.

 **Command line details :** ``captains-log add [-c category] message``